 A non-fault claim is when your insurer can recover the total cost of a claim from the other party.
 This is the case if the accident was completely the other driver’s fault and if they are liable.
 They could have hit you from behind while you were waiting at traffic lights or they could have pulled out at a junction and hit you, for example.

 If you have an accident and it was the other driver’s fault, but they flee the scene, can’t be traced and/or aren’t insured, your insurer won’t be able to recover their costs, so your claim would be treated as a fault claim.
-Read our guide to find out what to do if you’re hit by an insured driver.
+Read our guide to find out what to do if you’re hit by an uninsured driver.

 If your car was damaged by an animal or vandalised, then the claim might be considered a non-fault claim, depending on whether the costs can be recovered by your insurer – if not, it would likely be considered a fault claim.